 The forum is expected to:

 - Make useful recommendations that will enhance fiscal responsibility in the management of the country’s finances and ensure programme implementation success with nearly a year remaining on the programme.

 3.3 Forum Participants

-- The Forum will bring together 50 participants from Civil Society Organizations, Academia, Parliamentarians, Ministry of Finance, Bank of Ghana, Donor Partners, Faith-Based Organizations, Traditional Rulers, Trade Unions, Political Parties, Students, the Media and other organized groups.
-All are cordially invited!!!
+The Forum will bring together 70 participants from Civil Society Organizations, Academia, Parliament, Ministry of Finance, Bank of Ghana, Development Partners, Faith-Based Organizations, Trade Unions, Political Parties, Students, the Media and other organized groups